Anurag-Chevendra/sudoku-solver-GUI/README.md

 This updated program came into existence because i wanted to visualize the working of my algorithm and also because this makes the project 10 times more cool to even look at.

-If you wish to understand the logic behind how this program works then [click here](https://github.com/Anurag-Chevendra/Sudoku-Solver).
-I have given a brief explanation there.
+If you wish to understand the logic behind how this program works then [click here](https://github.com/Anurag-Chevendra/Sudoku-Solver).A brief explanation has been given so that you atleast develop an idea so as to what is happening.

 The difficult part : Figuring out a way to avoid erasing of the entire screen (because the .clear() function exactly does that) when the program decides to backtrack and change it's decision.